Executive Director: John Abbott Law Enforcement Director: Sergeant Tony Brown

 Works with the Police Department in the event of a disaster, manning phones at the EOC, and providing assistance with communications and in other areas as needed or assigned

 The goal of this program is to have any graffiti in the city limits removed within 24 hours of being reported.
 Sites are either sandblasted or painted with a color matched to the surface.

 By joining or organizing a Neighborhood Watch, you are taking an important step in keeping your community a safe and attractive place to live.

 Neighborhood Watch can make your neighborhood, apartment building or your community a much safer, friendlier and nicer place to live.
 That’s what it has already done for thousands of neighborhoods all over the country.

 Neighborhood Watch is built upon corporation between the police and the community they serve.
 As a Neighborhood Watch member, your eyes and ears will join with those of your neighbors’ in transforming your neighborhood into a powerful, hard to penetrate protective wall that keeps the “bad guys” out.
 Neighborhood Watch members report any activity they find suspicious.
 The police investigate.

-If you are interested in establishing a Neighborhood Watch in your neighborhood, or joining an established Neighborhood Watch in your neighborhood, please contact the Ridgecrest Police Department, PACT Coordinator, Andy Pudgorski, at (760) 499-5107.
+If you are interested in establishing a Neighborhood Watch in your neighborhood, or joining an established Neighborhood Watch in your neighborhood, please contact the Ridgecrest Police Department, PACT Coordinator, Greg Turnbaugh, at (760) 499-5107.
 We at the Ridgecrest Police Department want you to know how important this program is to your well being and the well being of your community.